test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 * The process starts with the execution of ``genpackagedoc.py`` within the repository root folder.

-  ``genpackagedoc.py`` can be used stand alone - but this script is also called by ``build_backend.py```.
-The impact is that every installation includes an update of the documentation.

 * ``genpackagedoc.py`` creates a repository configuration object

      ``config/CRepositoryConfig.py``